MaxMa6150/ese5190-2022-lab2b-esp/lab/03_sequencer/README.md

 }
 ```

-Then we try to use Python Serial to interact with C. The .c and .py file are in the attachment.
+Then we try to use Python Serial to interact with C. **The .c and .py files are in the attachment.

+The user can choose the modes:
+**R: record a blinking pattern

+we can record the pattern in a .txt file on PC and replay that pattern anytime.

+**P: replay a recorded sequence on your NeoPixel

+In the replay mode, we can:
+1）choose normal speed/speed up/speed down pattern
+2) if choosing speedup or speed down, we can select a range of output rates
+3) choose the number of time we want to loop the pattern
+4) we can access .txt file and modify the pattern via keyboard

 ### Result